stoplightio/spectral/docs/getting-started/2-installation.md

 curl -L https://raw.github.com/stoplightio/spectral/master/scripts/install.sh | sh
 ```

-The binaries do _not_ auto-update, so you will need to run it again to install new versions.
+The binaries do _not_ auto-update, so you will need to run the command again to install new versions.

 ## Docker